fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

   hash[value[0]] = value
 end
 ```
-On `line 1`, we call the `each_with_object` method on the array object `['ant', 'bear', 'cat']`, with a block (as denoted by the `do/end` reserved words immediately following the `each_with_object` method).
+On `line 1`, we call the `each_with_object` method on the array object `['ant', 'bear', 'cat']`, with a block (as denoted by the `do/end` reserved words immediately following the `each_with_object` method call).
 The block takes two parameters, `value` and `hash`.
 The block will be invoked once for each element in the calling array object.
 We also pass the `each_with_object` method an empty hash as an argument.

 The `each_with_object` method iterates through each element of the array object, passing it to the `value` block parameter.
 The empty hash that was passed as an argument is passed to the `hash` block parameter.

 On `line 2`, the local block variable `hash` is assigned to the empty hash object from the `hash` block parameter.
-We also initialise a local block variable `value`, and assign it to the array element object from the `value` parameter.
-The hash object referenced by the local variable `hash` then assigns key value pairs, where the keys are the first letter (string object) of each array element.
+We assign the local block variable `value` to the array element object from the `value` parameter.
+The hash object referenced by the local variable `hash` then assigns key value pairs through indexed assignment, where the keys are the first letter (string object) of each array element.
+Note that this is will mutate the empty hash object that was passed to the `each_with_object` method.

 This is achieved through the `String#[]` method call on each string object passed to the local block variable `value`, where the integer object `0` is passed as an argument, thus returning the first letter of the string object.
 The value of the key-value pair assigned is the array element itself (a string object).
-This element assignment is destructive, meaning that the hash object referenced by `hash` is mutated.

 Once all elements of the array object `['ant', 'bear', 'cat']` are iterated through, the `each_with_object` method will return the hash object that was originally passed to it as an argument.
 The mutated hash is now `{ "a"=>"ant", "b"=>"bear", "c"=>"cat" }`.